sizovs/sizovs.github.io/_posts/2020-04-17-surviving-covid.md

 This crisis (危机 or wēijī in Chinese) is no different. 危 means danger. 机 means opportunity, a point where things change, or the right timing.

 If the crisis has hit you hard, treat it as a call to action.
-It's good timing for change.
+It's good time for change.
 Perhaps it's time to find your Element.
 The Element is the point at which your natural talent meets personal passion.

 If you've already found your Element, help people in your circles discover theirs.
 Become a guide.
 Help overcome fears.
 Or just present them some motivating book.